WilliamBaxter417/Portfolio/Dynamic Programming & Algorithm Design/Radar Performance Analysis/README.md

         print('Completed %d realisations...\n' % i)     # Print status.
 ```

+- Data in AFs is cleaned to extract and store the auto-AFs (AAF) and cross-AFs (CAF) in their own variables.
+- AAF and CAF are summed and then averaged across the number of possible transmitted waveforms.
 ```python
 ## DATA CLEANING AND EXTRACTION
 # Reshape AFs_trunc matrix to extract auto-AF and cross-AF results: